x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/exchange-admin-center.md

 ### 3: Tabs

-The tabs are your second level of navigation.
-Typically, each feature pane contains multiple tabs that represent complete features.
-However, the **Tools** and **Hybrid** panes each contain only one tab: the **Checks** tab to install and run the Microsoft 365 and Office 365 Best Practices Analyzer, or the **Setup** tab that allows you to run the Hybrid Configuration Wizard, or modify the settings of your existing hybrid deployment.
+The **Setup** tab allows you to run the Hybrid Configuration Wizard or modify the settings of your existing hybrid deployment.

 ### 4: Toolbar